nipraxis/fall-2022/index.md

 what we teach and how we teach, because we always find we adapt the materials to the questions and problems that come up.

 Who knows, you might also consider becoming a Teaching Assistant for the Fall iteration.
 You might do this if you want teaching experience, and if you want to learn more from us, your instructors.

+## How much does it cost?

+The pilot course will be completely free.

 ## How much time will it take?